jstloyal/Ruby_Capstone/README.md

 ## Automated Test

-- The Rspec test cases is saved in example_spec.rb file in the spec folder.
+- The Rspec test cases reside in example_spec.rb file in the spec folder.
 - To run the test cases, type (rspec spec/example_spec.rb) in your terminal.

 ## What my ruby linter checks